PrestaShop/prestashop-flashlight/README.md

 - Develop a PrestaShop Theme (coming soon)
 - Use in Github Action (coming soon)

 PrestaShop Flashlight embeds `nginx` and `php-fpm`, however the `MySQL` server has to be provided separately.
-This can easily be achieved using docker compose : _docker-compose.yml_ files are provided in the provided [examples](./examples) folder.
+This can easily be achieved using docker compose : _docker-compose.yml_ files are provided in [examples](./examples).

 ## Compatibility